 - Method 3 – Mix equal amounts of baking soda and water in a bowl.
 Next, write on paper with a Q-tip.
 Dry.
 Brush with grape or cranberry juice to discover what was written.

-Tip: For clear fingerprints, use the pencil lead method.
+“Here’s a good tip, too,” Mr. Frank added.
+“For clear fingerprints, use the pencil lead method.
 Then, instead of pressing directly onto paper, stick clear tape on the fingertip.
-Peel off and stick tape on paper.
+Peel off and stick tape on paper.”

-To solve a mystery, detectives must think logically.
-Similarly, to understand a mystery story, kids must think logically.
-Using logic puzzles helps them develop deductive reasoning.
-To solve some puzzles online, try this site.
+“To solve mysteries, detectives must think logically.
+Similarly, to understand mystery stories, kids must think logically.
+These logic puzzles will help them develop deductive reasoning,” Mr. Frank continued.